1991 Soviet coup attempt: Trial of GKChP members

 The GKChP members and their accomplices were charged with treason in the form of a conspiracy aimed at capturing power.
 However, by January 1993, they had all been released from custody pending trial.
 The trial in the Military Chamber of the Russian Supreme Court began on 14 April 1993.
 On 23 February 1994, the State Duma declared amnesty for all GKChP members and their accomplices, along with the participants of the October 1993 crisis.
 They all accepted the amnesty, except for General Varennikov, who demanded the continuation of the trial and who was finally acquitted on 11 August 1994.
 The Russian Procuracy also wanted to charge former Deputy Defense Minister Vladislav Achalov, but the Russian Supreme Soviet refused to lift his immunity.
 Additionally, the Procuracy refrained from charging numerous other individuals accused of complicity in the coup, including the Army Chief of Staff.

 Commemoration of the civilians killed

 Thousands of people attended the funeral of Dmitry Komar, Ilya Krichevsky, and Vladimir Usov on 24 August 1991.
 Gorbachev posthumously made the three Heroes of the Soviet Union for their bravery in "blocking the way to those who wanted to strangle democracy.".

 Parliamentary commission

 In 1991, a parliamentary commission tasked with investigating causes for the attempted coup was established under Lev Ponomaryov, but was dissolved in 1992 at Ruslan Khasbulatov's insistence.

+Mysterious deaths of the participants of the coup

+On 24 August 1991, Sergey Akhromeyev was found dead in his office, serving as the Advisor to the President of USSR.

+On 26 August, Nikolay Kruchina was found dead near his residence in the morning, having jumped from the window of his apartment a few hours prior.
+He served as the Managing Director of the Central Committee of the CPSU.
+His predecessor, Georgiy Pavlov, followed the same fate on 6 October of the same year.

+On 17 October, former Deputy Head of the International Department of the Central Committee of the CPSU Dmitriy Lisovolik was found dead, having also jumped from the window of his apartment.

+Said deaths have faced extensive scrutiny by historians and contemporaries, who noted the similarities with which these people died.